mozilla/ActiveData/docs/CodeCoveragePlan.md

 ###Consideration of #`lcov` HTML output

-Has all the same drawbacks of Coveralls, but with better monetary cost.
+Has all the same drawbacks of Coveralls, but with less monetary cost.
 There is nothing preventing us from turning this on, except maybe computational cost, as `lcov` is proving slow at our size.

 ##Time Frame